Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 ### Step 3 - Create Analytics Views for Consumers

 The Dynamic Tables are now set up to continuously transform streaming data.
-We can now look at setting up an **Analytics** serving layer with some views for end users and applications to consume the streaming data.
+We can now look at setting up a **Curated Analytics** serving layer with some views for end users and applications to consume the streaming data.

 <img src="assets/model_analyticviews.png" />